dewi-alliance/hotspot-manufacturers/template.md

 ## Payment methods available:

-## Which countries do you plan to ship to and get regulatory certifications for? (required)
+## Which countries do you plan to ship to and get regulatory certifications for? (required).